raspberrypilearning/i-made-you-a-book/xh-ZA/step_2.md

-## Icebo lakho 💡
+## Your idea 💡

-Gqiba umxholo wencwadi yakho kunye nokuba ngoobani abaya kuba ngabaphulaphuli.
+Decide the theme of your book and who will be the audience.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-I- <span style="color: #0faeb0">**incwadi edijithali**</span> 📖📲 (okanye I e-book) yincwadi eyenziwe yaza yafundwa kwikhompyutha, kwithebhulethi, kwifowuni, okanye kwesinye isixhobo esi-elektroniki.
+A <span style="color: #0faeb0">**digital book**</span> 📖📲 (or e-book) is a book created and read on a computer, tablet, phone, or other electronic device.

-❓ Ingaba ukhe wafunda iincwadi kwisixhobo sedijithali?
+❓ Have you read any books on a digital device?
 </p>

-### Kutheni ubhala le ncwadi?
+### Why are you making the book?

 --- task ---

-Cinga ngenjongo yencwadi yakho.
+Think about the purpose of your book.

-Isenokuba:
+It could be:
-- 🧒 Ukonwabisa umntwana omncinci
+- 🧒 To entertain a younger child
-- ♻️ Ukwabelana ngomyalezo obalulekileyo, njengokukhuthaza ukurisayikilisha
+- ♻️ To share an important message, such as encouraging recycling
-- 🍕 Ukufundisa umntu indlela yokwenza into ethile, njengokwenza ukutya okuthandayo
+- 🍕 To teach someone how to do something, such as how to make your favourite food
-- 📖 Ukubalisa okanye ukuphinda ubalise ibali
+- 📖 To tell or retell a story
-- 🗣️ Ukwabelana ngento ngawe
+- 🗣️ To share something about yourself
-- 🎨 Ukuziveza nokuyila
+- 🎨 To express yourself and be creative
-- Okanye enye into!
+- Or something else!

 --- /task ---

-### Yenzelwe bani?
+### Who is it for?

 --- task ---

-Cinga ngokuba uza kuyenzela bani incwadi yakho (**abaphulaphuli** bakho).
+Think about who you will make your book for (your **audience**).

-Isenokuba:
+It could be:

-- 👧 Ukwenzela umhlobo
+- 👧 For a friend
-- 👴 Kwilungu losapho
+- 👴 For a family member
-- 👩‍🎓 Kwiklasi yesikolo
+- 👩‍🎓 For a school class
-- 🏇 Kwabo babelana ngezinto abazithandayo
+- 🏇 For people who share a hobby
-- 👨‍🎤 Kubalandeli bomculi
+- 👨‍🎤 For fans of a musician
-- Ukwenzela omnye umntu okanye ngokwakho.
+- For someone else or just for yourself.

 --- /task ---